 IN THE PHOTO: Pictured from left to right are Lindsay Mullen, chapter vice president; Dr. Shelley Amstutz-Szalay, the chapter’s faculty advisor; Megan Duke, chapter president; Reverend Anne Weirich, pastor of the College Drive Presbyterian Church; and Karen Sidwell, chapter treasurer.

 Student-broadcasters earn state and national honors

-Muskingum University’s Obit Media currently have a total of 32 students on staff.
-They are advised by Professor of Communication Dr. Jeff Harman and Associate Professor of Communication Dr. Lisa Marshall.
+Muskingum University’s Obit Media are advised by Professor of Communication Dr. Jeff Harman and Associate Professor of Communication Dr. Lisa Marshall.
 Mark Bohach serves as broadcast engineer.

 TOP PHOTO: Muskingum University Orbit Media student-broadcasters were named “Student Organization of the Year” by the Ohio Communications Association at its annual meeting, held recently in Marietta.
 Accepting the award were, from the left to right, Jessica White, Kaylee Lukecena, Kayla Rausch, Joe Lemasters, Muskingum alumnus Doug Switzer ’79 (who made the award nomination) and Muskingum Professor of Communication Dr. Jeff Harman.